-If you lack the space or budget to add a large extension to your home, expert renovator Michael Holmes suggests that small extensions make a great alternative.
+Small extensions make a great alternative if you lack the space or budget to add a large extension to your home.
 A modest, but well-designed addition can be transformative, changing the aspect of a room, bringing in valuable extra daylight, linking existing spaces or improving circulation and flow.

-You can expect to pay from £900-£3,000 per m² depending on location, specification and scale.
-It's worth noting that smaller extensions tend to be proportionally more expensive because of fixed costs such as planning and design, building regulations fees and the fact that there are no economies of scale.
+You can expect to pay from £900 to £3,000 per m² depending on location, specification and scale.
+It's worth noting that smaller single storey extensions tend to be proportionally more expensive because of fixed costs such as planning and design, building regulations fees and the fact that there are no economies of scale.
 This said, they are a worthy investment if their addition will transform the feel of your space.

 Whether you want to maximise loft space with a box dormer, achieve a brighter basement with the addition of a lightwell or add square feet with a porch or orangery, the options are abundant.